honakac/braingear/README.md

 [rustyfuck](https://github.com/OctoBanon-Main/rustyfuck) - A Brainfuck interpreter written in Rust by OctoBanon

 ## License
-This project is licensed under the GNU General Public License v3.0: https://www.gnu.org/licenses/gpl-3.0.html
+This project is licensed under the MIT license

 ## Contact
 If you have any questions or suggestions, feel free to reach out via GitHub: https://github.com/honakac/braingear